MurageKabui/AISR/README.md

    6. **Automated Reply**:
        - If the user approves the AI-generated reply within the given time, the reply is sent back to the original sender.

-       If the timer expires without user intervention, the app can either send the reply automatically or cancel the operation based on predefined settings.
+       If the timer expires without user intervention, the app sends the reply automatically or cancels the operation based on predefined settings.

 </details>